What is the Nominal Value of Shares?

-Where a business has a net worth of £100 million and there are 50 million shares, each share is worth £2.
-There may be fluctuation in share value but we’ll get into that in a minute.
+Therefore, where a business has a net worth of £100 million and there are 50 million shares, each share is worth £2.

-The shares are issued by the company in order to raise capital.
-Company shares are purchased by the investors in a belief that the company will be a profitable success and they will be able to have their share of its success.
+The company issues the shares to raise capital, and investors purchase company shares in the belief that the company will be a profitable success and they will be able to have their share of its success.

 Shares have both nominal as well as market value.
 The difference between each is known as a premium.

 The terms market value and nominal value are used in the context of shares or stocks and refer to different values assigned to a share.
 Here’s a breakdown of the differences: